Package 'iotables'

 data_table

-A symmetric input output table, a use, supply, tax or margins table.
+A symmetric input–output table, use table, supply table, tax table, or margins table.

 digits